 Sometimes with a tablet you just want a slightly plus-sized phone, and the iPad Mini (2019) fits that bill.
 It's a dinky device with some impressive specs, boasting Apple's most recent processor and a decent battery life.

-The iPad Pro 10.5-inch version is an all-star tablet which has been recently superseded by the iPad Pro 11.
-There's good news for the Pro 10.5 though, as it means it's now cheaper - though it's also no longer sold direct from Apple.
+The iPad Pro 10.5-inch version is an all-star tablet which has since been superseded by the iPad Pro 11.
+There's good news for the Pro 10.5 though, as this means it's now cheaper - though it's also no longer sold direct from Apple.

 Its bright ProMotion Retina HD screen is its best selling point.
 It adds an impressive layer of fluidity to daily use - if not strictly necessary - and the smaller bezels means you're getting far more display in a footprint not much bigger than 2016's 9.7.

 It's an iPad for the professionals - but also one that media munchers will adore using.